 Puzzles, the brain and cognitive functions

-The jigsaw puzzle was invented in 1776 by British mapmaker John Spilsbury when he cut up a world map in pieces and intended it to be placed back together as a way to learn geography.
-So it’s no surprise that puzzles, originally invented as a means of teaching, have cognitive benefits to offer.
-Completing a jigsaw puzzle is an easy yet challenging task, and this combination taps into many of cognitive functions.
-It takes regular “puzzling” to keep the benefits, but if you do, you can experience increased reasoning, visual perception, constructional praxis, mental rotation and episodic memory.
+The jigsaw puzzle was invented in 1776 by British mapmaker John Spilsbury when he cut up a world map in pieces, only for it to be put back together as a way to learn geography.
+So it comes as no surprise that puzzles, originally invented as a means of teaching, have cognitive benefits to offer.
+Completing a jigsaw puzzle is an easy yet challenging task, which taps into many of cognitive functions.
+It takes regular 'puzzling' to keep the benefits, but if you do, you can experience increased reasoning, visual perception, constructional praxis, mental rotation and episodic memory.
 If you want to read more about the science behind this, please find a study on the impact of jigsaw puzzles on cognitive functions here.

 Completing jigsaw puzzles is also known to help you get greater attention to detail and decrease your stress levels, something that on its own has plenty of well-researched health and cognitive benefits.
 Quite wonderful to get all those benefits from something as meditative and fun as completing a jigsaw puzzle.

 Everyone who has ever completed a jigsaw puzzle understands the engaged focus required.
 What you might have also noticed is how this engaged focus allows your mind to wander, unblocking new thoughts.
 This allows your mind to engage in critical thinking and often inspires new creative ideas and solutions.
 That's why puzzling can be the perfect little break from work (if you’re still working from home that is) when you feel stuck on a problem and need your mind to open up to new solutions.